Recently Julia Evans wrote an excellent post about debugging a segfault in Rust. (Go read it, it’s good)

 Now here’s the kicker.
 This dependence on the language and family inherits.

-<divstyle="font-size: medium; font-family: sans-serif;"><!-- base size 16 --> font size is 16px
+<div style="font-size: medium; font-family: sans-serif;"> <!-- base size 16 -->

-and the child has no additional values specified, the child will inherit a value of 16px.
+and the child has no additional values specified, the child will inherit a value of 16px

 Where the parent got that computed value from doesn’t matter.